TOYOOKA Kiryuu Zaiku (Willow Basketry)

-The craft can be traced back to the 1st century AD, and there is a willow basketwork box, the Tajima no Kunisan Yanagibako, among the treasures held at the Shoso-in Repository in Nara.
+The origins of willow basketry can be traced to the 1st century AD.
+An early example is the Tajima no Kunisan Yanagibako, which is among the treasures held at the Shoso-in Repository in Nara.

-The craft began in earnest, however, when baskets were made from Salix koriyanagi, a willow which grows in an area washed by the waters of the Maruyama river, and when a castle was built in Toyooka, the craft developed into an industry.
-During the Edo period, the Kyogoku family led the local clan and protected and promoted the craft, establishing a monopoly, which resulted in this basketry being known throughout the country.
+The craft began in earnest with baskets made from Salix koriyanagi, a species of willow that grows in an area washed by the waters of the Maruyama river.
+Later, a castle was built in Toyooka and the craft developed into an industry.
+During the Edo era, the Kyogoku family protected and promoted the craft and established a monopoly, which resulted in this style of basketry becoming known throughout the country.

-The basket-making techniques employed by craftsmen hand-weaving individual pieces highlighting the flavor of the natural wood, its strong and supple texture as well as its softness and resilience, include six kinds of cable stitches, 33 kinds of platting stitches and 18 kinds of joints which make it possible to create a variety of different objects.
+The various basket-weaving techniques used highlight the character of the wood, its strong and supple texture as well as its softness and resilience.
+These techniques include six kinds of cable stitches, 33 kinds of plaited stitches and 18 kinds of joints, all of which make it possible to create a variety of different objects.

 How to make

-Kiryu zaiku is woven taking advantages of the properties of “kori-yanagi” willow and rattan woods, which soften when soaked in water and harden when dried.
-Wicker cases and bags are made by weaving willow pieces together with hemp yarn and finished by hooking the edges.
-As for baskets, after the bottom has been woven, they are attached to a wooden mold, fixed in place by tying them with rope and after the sides are woven the wooden mold is removed and joining is done; they are then completed with a variety of techniques being used at each stage.
+Toyooka willow basketry takes full advantage of the properties of S. koriyanagi willow and rattan liana, which soften when soaked in water and harden when dried.
+Wicker cases and bags are made by weaving willow pieces with hemp yarn and are finished by hooking the edges.
+Baskets are produced by a more complex process.
+After the bottom is woven, it is attached to a wooden mold and fixed in place with a rope.
+Then, the sides are woven and the wooden mold is removed and the joining is performed.
+The baskets are finished using a variety of techniques at each stage.